pazguille/async-img/README.md

 ```

 ### Progressive Enhancement
-If you are a front-end developer you must be know about [Progressive enhancement](http://alistapart.com/article/understandingprogressiveenhancement).
+If you are a front-end developer you must know about [Progressive enhancement](http://alistapart.com/article/understandingprogressiveenhancement).
 Progressive enhancement focuses on the content.
 Images are content, and the content must be showed without JavaScript, images too.

 The `.no-js` class should be removed by javascript script, so you can modify/display/hide things using css if js is disabled.